mars-group/LIFE/README.md

 # LIFE v2.1

-A re-structured LIFE solution that unites the LIFE-API with the model-development components and the simulation runtime (not integrated yet).
+A re-structured LIFE solution that unites the LIFE-API with the model-development components and the simulation runtime.

 ### Contents
 * LIFE-API: The former 'LifeAPI'.
 Contains all LIFE interfaces.
 * LIFE-Components: All optional components regarding base/predefined components for model development.
-  * CloudSupport
+  * Agents
         * DalskiAgent
-  * EnvironmentServiceComponent
-  * GeoGridEnvironment
+  * Layers
         * ObstacleLayer
         * PotentialFieldLayer
         * TimeSeriesLayer

-* LIFE-Core: Intended to hold all projects the simulation runtime consists of.
+  * Environments
+        * EnvironmentServiceComponent
+        * GeoGridEnvironment
+  * Utilities
+        * CloudSupport
+* LIFE-Core: The LIFE Core components LayerContainer and SimulationManager
 * Tests: All component-related tests are gathered here.

 ### Versioning